-Today’s Seed™ may be re-posted electronically WITH attribution (author name and link included in post).
-Copyright notice and link after prayer is sufficient.
-Reproduction by all other means require written permission.
+Today’s Seed™ may be re-posted electronically as originally published by author and WITH attribution (author name and link included in post).
+Copyright notice and link after prayer shall be sufficient.
+Reproduction, publishing, and/or duplication by all other means requires written permission.

 Scripture quotations marked “NLT” are taken from the Holy Bible, New Living Translation, copyright 1996, 2004.
 Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
 All rights reserved.

 With 40+ years as pastor, author, teacher, worship leader, and songwriter, Randall pioneered E-MIN in 1997–one of the earliest online ministries and today the longest operating.
 His passion is leading people to deeper, genuine relationship with God.
 He lives in Alabama with his lovely wife, Karen, and their dogs, Hadi and Rayah.
 He enjoys hiking, exploring new tech, and “prayer walks”.

 Copyright (c) 2023 Randall Vaughn • All Rights Reserved.

 All trademarks, service marks, and/or company names, including but not limited to E-MIN, One Minute Message, Today’s Seed, et al. are the property of their respective owners.

 Disclaimer: WordPress may insert ads in this page.
 E-MIN neither agrees with, approves, nor receives any financial benefit from these ads.
 Thank you for your understanding.